jospas/LocationLookup/README.md

 ## Pre deployment

-Run teh following command to download the required node modules:
+Run the following command to download the required node modules:

 	npm install